BEHAVIOUR CHANGE RESEARCH AND PRACTICE PROJECT - 2024/5

 Project selection

-Programme staff aim to circulate a list of Research Projects and supervisors, any Practice Project opportunities that have already been identified, and details of how to apply for these, in early October.
-Students are free to identify their own opportunities as the basis for the Research Project or the Practice Project, though these must be appropriate for MSc-level study.
-In all instances in which students have identified their own Research Project or Practice Project opportunity, students must discuss this with their allocated University-based academic supervisor to ensure the work is appropriate and complies with academic standards.
+Programme staff aim to circulate a list of Research and Practice Project opportunities that have already been identified, and details of how to apply for these, in early October.
+Students are free to identify their own opportunities as the basis for the Research Project or the Practice Project, though these must be approved by the Module Lead as appropriate for MSc-level study.

 Project supervision – Research Project students